open-telemetry/opentelemetry-java-examples/jaeger/README.md

 # Jaeger Example

-This is a simple example that demonstrates how to use the OpenTelemetry SDK to instrument a simple application using Jaeger as trace exporter.
+This is a simple example that demonstrates how to use the OpenTelemetry SDK to instrument a simple application and export to a Jaeger backend.

 # How to run